CarolMmai/Data-Engineering-Analysis-Portfolio/README.md

 Data Engineering/Analysis Portfolio
 ---

 Explore my GitHub portfolio showcasing a collection of data engineering and analysis projects.
-From ETL pipelines to data visualization, these projects demonstrate my proficiency in transforming raw data into actionable insights.
+From ETL pipelines to data visualizations, these projects demonstrate my proficiency in transforming raw data into actionable insights.

 ### Tech Stack